 Discrete Items for Income Taxes.
-A discrete tax expense of \$222,000 related to the conclusion of the California income tax audits for the tax years 2008 to 2010 and an adjustment in the overpayment account for Wisconsin was recognized during the six months ended June 30, 2015.
+A discrete tax expense of \$606,000 related to the conclusion of the California income tax audits for the tax years 2008 to 2010, an adjustment in the overpayment account for Wisconsin, and a return to provision adjustment for state taxes was recognized during the nine months ended September 30, 2015.
 During this same period in 2014, we recognized a discrete tax benefit of \$44,000 related to a reduction in the tax reserves resulting from closed statutes of limitation and a discrete tax expense of \$15,000 related to a New York State income tax audit.